 - Regular APR; and

 - How much you can afford to pay each month.

 A credit card payoff calculator

 will be a big help with this.
 Just remember, the longer you expect to take paying off what you owe, the more emphasis you should put on the regular APR.
 If you’ll be able to pay down the majority of your balance during a 0% intro period, the transfer fee becomes more important.

-In addition, be careful to avoid the following common balance transfer mistakes:
+You should also be careful to avoid these common balance transfer mistakes: